 Under data protection law, you have rights including:

-• Your right to rectification: You have the right to ask us to rectify personal information you think is inaccurate.
-You also have the right to ask us to complete information you think is incomplete.
+• Your right to rectification: You have the right to ask us to correct personal information you think is inaccurate or incomplete

-• Your right to erasure: You have the right to ask us to erase your personal information in certain circumstances.
+• Your right to erasure: You have the right to ask us to delete your personal information in certain circumstances

-• Your right to object to processing: You have the right to object to the processing of your personal information in certain circumstances.
+• Your right to object to processing: You have the right to object to the processing of your personal information in certain circumstances, including direct marketing

 How to complain